KonarzewskiP/StorageSpace/README.md

 #### To interact with API
 1. register a new user with role ADMIN
+2. click the activation link from an email in your mail box.
-2. login by using your email (username) and password
+3. login by using your email (username) and password